Mitchell High School (New South Wales)

 Mitchell High School (abbreviated as MHS), established in 1964, is a coeducational government high school located in the suburb of Blacktown, in western Sydney.
+Mitchell has a proud Rugby Union tradition.

 The school provides public education to students from years 7 to 12.
-It prepares students for the Higher School Certificate (HSC) in Year 12, and the Record of School Achievement (RoSA) for those students who wish to leave school before obtaining the HSC.
+It prepares students for the Higher School Certificate (HSC) in Year 12 and the Record of School Achievement (RoSA) for those students who wish to leave school before obtaining the HSC.
 The school celebrated its 50th anniversary in April 2014.

 History

 Proposal

 On 3 June 1962, a new school was proposed in the Blacktown South region due to the rising population demands in Western Sydney.
 At the time of the proposal, only three government schools existed in the area – Blacktown Boys High School, Blacktown Girls High School and Seven Hills High School.

 Construction

 Planning

-The school's development was divided into two sections, referred to as stage 1 and stage 2 which both included construction of the main classroom blocks: A, B, C, and D. The final sections in developing the school not included in the initial two stages were building block E, the school hall and the current dedicated school administration office.
+The school's development was divided into two sections, referred to as stage 1 and stage 2 which both included construction of the main classroom blocks: A, B, C, and D. The final sections in developing the school not included in the initial two stages were building block E, the school hall, and the current dedicated school administration office.